ozanj/rclass/lectures/lecture7/lecture7.md

   inner_join(nls_term, by = c("id" = "id","transnumv2" = "transnum"))
 ```

-inner_join()
-return all rows from x where there are matching values in y, and all columns from x and y.
-If there are multiple matches between x and y, all combination of the matches are returned.

-left_join()
-return all rows from x, and all columns from x and y.
-Rows in x with no match in y will have NA values in the new columns.
-If there are multiple matches between x and y, all combinations of the matches are returned.

-right_join()
-return all rows from y, and all columns from x and y.
-Rows in y with no match in x will have NA values in the new columns.
-If there are multiple matches between x and y, all combinations of the matches are returned.

-full_join()
-return all rows and all columns from both x and y.
-Where there are not matching values, returns NA for the one missing.

-Two tables `x` and `y` can be "joined" when the primary key for table `x` can be found in table `y`; in other words, when table `y` contains the _foreign key_, which uniquely identifies observations in table `x`

-- e.g., use `id` to join `nls_stu` and `nls_tran` because `id` is the primary key for `nls_stu` (i.e., uniquely identifies obs in `nls_stu`) and `id` can be found on `nls_tran`

 ## Outer joins

 Thus far we have focused on "inner joins"